Skin Problems to Watch For in Your Cat

 How to Identify a Problem Right Away

 Wondering if your cat has a skin problem?
-Ideally, your cat's fur is clean and fluffy.
-Her skin should also feel smooth when you pet her.
-No redness, lumps, flaking, or any other signs of irritation.
-So if you discover red patches, pimples, scabs, open sores, scaly patches, or hair loss, she may have a skin condition that needs treatment.
-Look out for a change in skin door as well, and any increases in scratching, licking, or itching in places she's
+Cat's fur should be clean and fluffy and skin should feel smooth.
+There should be no redness, lumps, flaking, or any other signs of irritation.
+If you discover red patches, pimples, scabs, open sores, scaly patches or hair loss, your cat may have a skin condition that needs treatment.
+Look out for increases in scratching, licking, or itching in certain areas of the body.

 Fungal infections are some of the most typical.
 Ringworm and yeast infections are two possible reasons why your cat may be experiencing skin problems.
 Keep in mind they can transfer to other family members quite easily, so early identification is key.